jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Observation Normalization and Clipping

 In RL, the inputs to the policy and value networks are observations, which can consist of values that differ by orders of magnitude.
-For example, if you are learning a policy to control a robot, your observation could contain joint angles ranging from {{< math >}}$ -\frac{\pi}{2} ${{< /math >}} to {{< math >}}$ \frac{\pi}{2} ${{< /math >}} radians and a robot position coordinate that lies between 0 and 1000 meters.
+For example, if you are learning a policy to control a robot, your observation could contain joint angles ranging from $ -\frac{\pi}{2} $ to $ \frac{\pi}{2} $ radians and a robot position coordinate that lies between 0 and 1000 meters.
 Normalizing the input space to eliminate this difference in scale leads to more stable training and faster convergence.
 This should be nothing new to those with prior experience training neural networks.

 The two most common methods for preprocessing are standardization and rescaling.
 Standardization refers to subtracting the mean and dividing by the standard deviation of the data so that each dimension approximates a standard normal distribution.
-Rescaling refers to mapping the data to the range {{< math >}}$ \left[0, 1\right] ${{< /math >}} by subtacting the min and dividing by the range.
+Rescaling refers to mapping the data to the range $ \left[0, 1\right] $ by subtacting the min and dividing by the range.

 In supervised learning, statistics calculated over the training set are used to normalize each sample.
 In RL, this isn't possible because the dataset (consisting of interactions with the environment) is collected online and the statistics change continuously.
 Because of this, you need to calculate an online mean and standard deviation.
 Most RL codebases use an implementation of [Welford's Online Algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm) like [this one](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/running_mean_std.py) from Stable Baselines3.